JacktheGeat/Oracle-agent/README.md

 You will need a few things I do not provide:
 * credentials.json: A google API service credentials.
 It should have access to email and calendar actions.
 * .env: A environment file that contains sensitive information.
 I have a sample available that contains the names of variables, though they are unset.
- * this means you will need to get an API key for cohere. this is free with rate limits.
+  * This means you will need to get an API key for cohere. this is free with rate limits.
 * token.json: created automatically, this validates the google API service.

 Once you have all the files and permissions allowed, You simply need to run the Agent.py file.
 It will look through your emails and calendar and hopefully will work without much issue.